pandammonium/blipper-widget/readme.txt

 [Known problems and enhancement requests](https://github.com/pandammonium/blipper-widget/issues) are recorded on the Blipper Widget repository on GitHub.
 Please add bug reports and suggestions there.

-NB To use this widget in a block-enabled theme, add the Blipper Widget shortcode to a Shortcode block.

 == Upgrade notice ==

 = 1.1.3 =